 If the "Hot Topic" aesthetic didn't seal it for you as a perfect Halloween movie, the film itself opens on October 30th, often referred to as Devil's Night, an unofficial holiday in which kids can play pranks, tricks and partake in other forms of mischief.
-It's on this night that Eric Draven (Lee) and his fiancee are murdered by a street gang; the next day, on Halloween, the two were to wed.
-One year later a mystical crow helps Eric rise from the grave, so he can exact revenge on those that slayed him and his lover.
+It's on this night that a street gang murders Eric Draven (Lee) and his fiancee; the next day, on Halloween, the two were to wed.
+One year later, a mystical crow helps Eric rise from the grave, so he can exact revenge on those that slew him and his lover.

-3E.T. the Extra-Terrestrial
+E.T. the Extra-Terrestrial

-4Harry Potter and the Sorcerer's Stone
+Harry Potter and the Sorcerer's Stone

-5Planes, Trains and Automobiles
+Planes, Trains and Automobiles

-7You've Got Mail
+You've Got Mail

 Iron Man 3

-Speaking of long-standing debates as to whether or not a movie is indeed a "holiday movie," "Die Hard" probably stands as the one film that embodies this all (see also: "Gremlins," "Lethal Weapon," and "Rocky IV").
-Look at it this way: "Die Hard" is set during an office Christmas party, the main character finds his redemption, evil spirits are vanquished, and good is finally in place at the end of the tale (and multiple holidays tunes play on the soundtrack).
+Speaking of long-standing debates as to whether or not a movie is indeed a "holiday movie," "Die Hard" probably stands as the one film that embodies it all (see also: "Gremlins," "Lethal Weapon," and "Rocky IV").
+Look at it this way: "Die Hard" is set during an office Christmas party, the main character finds his redemption, evil spirits are defeated, and good is finally in place at the end of the tale (and multiple holidays tunes play on the soundtrack).
 Is "Die Hard" a Christmas movie?
 We think so, but you be the judge.

 Matt Lissauer is a writer & data manager for Noovie.
 When he is not busy writing listicles, Matt is enjoying life in New Jersey with his lovely wife and three kids.